I am sorry.

 I know that you have needs, wants, dreams and desires.
 When I tell you that I want to be the one you lean on, I mean it.
 I know you are tired of my excuses of being tired, having a headache or am already snoring when you snuggle up next to me.
 Trust me, I wish I had the energy I had five years ago.
 Hell, I wish I had the energy I had two weeks ago when I washed, folded and actually put away all 10 loads of laundry.
 Of course, you didn’t see that because I was letting you get some much needed sleep.

 I know that some days it feels like we have a business partnership.
 And you’re right.
 Some days—even weeks—feel that way.
 Know that I want better for our marriage, for us.
-Because together, we are damn good.
+Because together, we are darn good.

 The problem is, my life, my brain and my body are so wrapped up in being a mother to those little boys who look exactly like you.
 Even after they’re sound asleep and we’re sitting on the couch watching a movie, my brain is still in mother mode.